University of Bern: Notable people

-Professors
+Faculty

 A number of professors at the University of Bern were pioneers in their field.
 The Russian-born Anna Tumarkin was the first female professor in Europe with the right to examine doctoral and post-doctoral students.
 The physician Gabriel Gustav Valentin was the first Jewish professor to be elected to a chair at a German-speaking university.
 Theodor Oskar Rubeli was co-responsible for founding the first faculty of veterinary medicine in the world.
 Finally, the ice core analyses of physicist Hans Oeschger played a pioneering role in the development of climate research.

 Other notable academics at the University of Bern include (by faculty):